Thyroid and Gut Health Connection

 What is the Thyroid?

-The thyroid is a gland located in the neck, just in front of the windpipe.
+The thyroid is a gland in the neck, just in front of the windpipe.
 It is shaped like a small butterfly and produces the hormones that affect things like our heart rate and body temperature.1

 The two hormones that the thyroid produces are called thyroxine (T4) and triiodothyronine (T3).
 These hormones are necessary for all the cells in the body to function normally.2